HananeBendisari/Smart-Contract-Experiments/contracts/README.md

 ## 📂 Contract Code:
 The contract is available in the **contracts/** directory:

+🚀 Gas Optimizations:
+- Replaced `string memory` with `string calldata` in `generateDNA()` to reduce memory usage and lower gas costs.
+- Ensured efficient use of storage by reading before writing where applicable.

 ## 🚀 Deployment

 The smart contract was successfully deployed in the Remix environment.
 Below is a screenshot of the deployment: